LukasDrothler/fastapiutils/README.md

 A reusable FastAPI utilities package for authentication, user management, and database operations.

-## ⚠️ Breaking Change Notice

-**Version 0.2.0+**: The `FastapiContext` constructor now uses configuration objects (`AuthConfig` and `DatabaseConfig`) instead of direct parameters.
-This provides better organization, type safety, and easier configuration management.

-**Benefits of the new approach:**
-- Better separation of concerns (auth vs database configuration)
-- Type safety with dedicated configuration classes
-- Easier testing with configuration objects
-- More maintainable code structure
-- Clearer parameter organization

 ## Features

 - JWT-based authentication with RSA256 encryption